Bjg813/my-gatsby-blog/content/blog/arrow-functions/index.md

 ---
 title: What Is An Arrow Function In JavaScript?
 date: "2020-05-07"
-description: Quickly See How Arrow Function Expressions Have Changed How We Write A Function In JavaScript.
-Arrow Functions Don't Act The Same As Function Expressions Or Function Declarations.
-See How They Are Different Now!
+description: Learn How To Code With ES6 Arrow Function Expressions & See Some Of It's Caveats.
+Learn Now!
 ---
 Arrow function expressions are a JavaScript ES6 feature that was released in 2016.
 Arrow functions can create functions without using the function keyword and doesn't have to use the return keyword in most cases.